-The following tables present the credit exposures of financial assets before the effect of credit risk mitigation, broken down by the relevant category and class of financial assets against the relevant economic sectors, geography and maturity.
-For on-balance sheet exposures, the maximum exposure to credit risk equals their carrying amounts.
+The following tables present the credit exposures of financial assets before the effect of credit risk mitigation, broken down by the relevant category and class of financial assets against the relevant economic sectors, geographical location and maturity.
+For onbalance sheet exposures, the maximum exposure to credit risk equals their carrying amounts.
 For financial guarantees, the maximum exposure to credit risk is the maximum amount that the Bank would have to pay if the obligations for which the instruments issued are called upon.
 For credit commitments, the maximum exposure to credit risk is the full amount of the undrawn credit granted to customers.

-The following tables present the credit exposures of financial assets of the Bank analysed by economic sectors: (a)
+following tables present the credit (a)